DaveH355/clustered-shading/README.md

 1. Your light is affecting fragments outside its defined radius.
 This causes uneven lighting.
 Try adding a range check to your attenuation.

 2. There are too many lights visible to a single cluster.
 Remember we hardcoded a max of 100 lights per cluster at any time.
-If this limit is hit, further lights will be ignored and they will be unpredictable.
+If this limit is hit, further lights will be ignored and they will become unpredictable.
 This can happen at further out clusters, since the exponential division causes those clusters to be very large.

    **Solution:** Increase the light limit.
 The only cost is more GPU memory.
 You can also add a check in your lighting shader to output a warning color.